c00w/skeleton/README.md

 Everyone needs a database.
 There's no reason to have five different versions of postgresql that are all compatible with the secret server.
-For this reason shipper ships with several databases.
+For this reason skeleton ships with several databases.
 If you don't see yours, add a pull request